dxcamps/DLI_RoboWorkshop_1/python_object_detection/README.md

 ### Installing BottleNet

-Copy the contents of the BottleNet .tar.gz file into a directory called data
+Copy the contents of the BottleNet .tar.gz file into a directory called data.
+You must use the full deploy.prototxt file, not one that has been edited for other purposes.

 ### Running BottleNet